In a Nutshell:

 That’s better than you’d expect from a chair in its price range, and the inclusion of two advanced techniques is nice (even better that one of them is Swedish!)

-Better still, from the control tablet (you don’t get a remote, but rather, a full-sized Android tablet, which we’ll have more to say about later on), you can control both the massage strength and the speed of the rollers through five levels of intensity, and on top of that, you get six different auto-programs:
+Better still, from the control tablet (you don’t get a remote, but rather, a full-sized Android tablet, which we’ll have more to say about later on), you can control both the massage strength and the speed of the rollers through five levels of intensity.
+On top of that, you get six different auto-programs:

 It also offers both partial and spot massage functions, in addition to manual mode, if none of the above work for you.

-Our one complaint here is that the chair uses the same app and tablet that the company’s flagship model uses, and it allows the user to create an unlimited number of custom massage programs, available at the touch of a button.
+Our complaint here is that the chair uses the same app and tablet the company’s flagship model uses.
+It allows the user to create an unlimited number of custom massage programs at the touch of a button.
 Given the identical tech, we would love to have seen that feature included here.